 - b. if it has accepted an offer from a housing program, including Direct Shelter Subsidy. - 17.
 The rent calculation is done using the appropriate software and passed on to the Program Supervisor for verification. - 18.
 Once the rent calculation is approved the lease can be prepared. - 19.
-Move in dates are dependent on the readiness of the unit as determined by the Maintenance Coordinator.
+Move in dates are dependent on the readiness of the unit as determined by the Community Housing Program Supervisor responsible for property maintenance.
 The vacant units listing on SharePoint must be verified before advising a potential tenant of a move in date in order to ensure that the unit has been released. - 20.
 If the tenant moves into the unit at a time other than the first of a month, pro-rated rent is to be calculated except where the tenant supplies a valid rent receipt from a landlord for the period.